SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 |Button name|Name displayed on the button on the **Login** page
 |Issuer|OAuth token issuer
 |Provider name|Name of the provider
-|Visible on Login page|Indicates whether the login option is enabled or not.
+|Visible on Login page|Indicates whether the login option is enabled or not
 |Audience|Expected aud parameter of JWT

 Each time a user logs in, the content of the access token is verified and is a base for user access to the {{< product-c8y-iot >}} platform.
 The following section provides the mapping between JWT claims and access to the platform.